 - Terminal 5 after security: The Lichfield Suite opposite Gate A21

-Heathrow has medical facilities in the event that you need any kind of treatment, with emergency phones located throughout the terminals, a health centre, and a number of pharmacies.
+Heathrow has medical facilities in the event that you need any kind of treatment, with emergency phones located throughout the terminals.
 If emergency medical treatment is required, use one of the internal telephones in the terminal and call 222.
 An operator will able to send an ambulance or medical team to the correct location.

 Baggage trolleys are available for free in all terminals.
 These can be taken to the car park, bus station or rail station access points.
 Trolleys are also provided on the departures concourse.
 Please note that they can’t be taken through security control, however.